 How does a heat pump compare with a furnace?

 A furnace is a more robust heating system

 and is essential for certain cooler climates.
-That’s because a heat pump has difficulty when the temperature hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
-As strange as it may seem, during cooler temperatures, a heat pump is purposed to remove heat from the outside air and use it to heat the inside air.
+That’s because a heat pump has issues when the temperature hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
+As odd as it may seem, during cold weather, a heat pump is purposed to remove heat from the outside air and use it to heat the inside air.
 Just because the air outside feels cold, there is still an adequate amount of heat for the heat pump to work properly, but at exceptionally low temperatures there is not ample heat available outside to increase the inside temperature high enough to stay warm.
-So while a heat pump may be great during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
-If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.
+So while a heat pump may be great during the cooler temperatures for someone in Tampa, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up buying a system that turns off when extreme temperatures hit, or investing in additional systems when one would suffice.
+We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up buying a system that shuts down when extreme temperatures hit, or investing in additional systems when one would suffice.

 If you’re not sure which system would work best for you, call D.A.
-Bennett Service Experts Heating & Air Conditioning to schedule
+Bennett Service Experts to schedule

 a free in-home quote.
 We are available to answer any and all of your questions to help you make the right choice for your home.